kevgo/tricorder/README.md

 Tricorder integrates throughout your development workflow.
-In addition to general-purpose commands for linting and formatting, it provides specialized commands for interactive development, AI coding agents, CI, and Git pre-commit hooks.
+In addition to general-purpose commands for linting and formatting, it provides specialized commands for running inside AI coding agents, on CI, and inside Git pre-commit hooks.
+It also provides first-grade support for interactive development.

 ## Demo